nathan-barry/nathan.rs/content/posts/favorite-books.md

 ## [2023 | Age 20]
 ***
 {{< book
+    title="Elon Musk"
+    author="Walter Isaacson"
+    special="true"
+    description="A crazy book.
+Really puts life in perspective.
+Life is really as full as we make it to be.
+We all should carry more responsibility and strive to do more.">}}

+{{< book
     title="The House of Morgan"
     author="Ron Chernow"
     description="This behemoth of a book is about the Morgan banking dynasty, from George Peabody and J.S.
 Morgan to now.
 Because the Morgan Dynasty has been around for 200 years, this book also is nearly a history of modern banking as a whole.
 What I thought was interesting was the evolution of the relation between bank and the state.
-From king makers to diplomats to tools have they fallen.">}}
+From king makers to diplomats to tools of the state, their power (and power of bankers in general) has diminished greatly.">}}

 {{< book
     title="The Odyssey"